codeforamerica/form-flow/README.md

 Thymeleaf is also capable of making direct calls to Java class methods using what is known as the Spring Expression Language T operator.
 This allows you to implement Java code in your Thymeleaf templates.
-We provide two classes for this purpose:
+The library provides a convenience class for this purpose:

 - ConditionManager
     - Houses methods which should always return Booleans and can be used to conditionally show or